Menu Close

 Primary Therapist

-Grounded in both western and eastern psychologies, Lee sees his primary work to help people see who they really are beyond their conditioned thought, and to use that power and loving nature to create something great in the world.
+Grounded in both western and eastern psychologies, Lee sees his primary work as helping people see who they are beyond their conditioned thought and to use that power and loving nature to create something great in the world.

 Grant Overmire, LMFT